Glaucoma treatment: Drugs, drops and more

-Beta-blockers.
 Used in a variety of glaucoma eye drops, beta-blockers were at one time the drugs of first choice in treating glaucoma.
 These drugs work by decreasing fluid (aqueous) production in the eye and now are often prescribed as an adjunct to or in combination with prostaglandins.

 These eye drops have the potential to reduce heart rate and may cause adverse side effects in individuals with certain heart problems, lung problems (such as emphysema), diabetes, depression or other conditions.
-For these reasons, make sure you discuss your medical history in detail with your eye doctor before using beta-blockers.
+For these reasons, make sure you discuss your medical history in detail with your optician before using beta-blockers.